Working with Us to Request Your Hearing

 Social Security provides some of our clients with the opportunity to have their cases heard by Judges who do not sit in person in Rochester, New York.
 Rather, these Judges hear cases by Videoconference from special “national hearing center” units in places like Baltimore, Maryland and Falls Church, Virginia.

 Social Security decides who gets this opportunity—we do NOT.
 Typically, cases heard by videoconference are heard sooner than cases heard in person in Rochester.
-IN OUR EXPERIENCE, YOU WILL WAIT FOR MORE THAN ONE YEAR TO APPEAR BEFORE A JUDGE EVEN IF YOUR CASE IS HEARD BY AN OUT-OF-TOWN JUDGE BY VIDEOCONFERENCE.
+IN OUR EXPERIENCE, YOU WILL WAIT FOR MORE THAN 18 MONTHS TO APPEAR BEFORE A JUDGE EVEN IF YOUR CASE IS HEARD BY AN OUT-OF-TOWN JUDGE BY VIDEOCONFERENCE.

 Thank you for working with us on this important part of your case!